Research/Areas of Interest:

 B.Sc., Electrical Engineering, Sharif University of Technology, Tehran, Iran, 2013

-Saeed Mehraban is currently a visiting Assistant professor of computer science at Tufts University and an IQIM postdoctoral scholar at the California Institute of Technology.
+Saeed Mehraban is an assistant professor of computer science at Tufts University.
+Prior to this position he was an IQIM postdoctoral scholar at the California Institute of Technology.
 During spring 2020, he was a research fellow for the Quantum Wave in Computing Program at the Simons Institute for the Theory of Computing.
 His research interests include quantum computation and information, and their connections with computer science and physics.
 His recent research work concern delineating the boundary between classical and quantum computing in noisy intermediate-scale quantum devices.
 He obtained his Ph.D. in Electrical Engineering and Computer Science from MIT, where he was advised by Scott Aaronson and Aram Harrow.
 He completed BSc degrees in Electrical Engineering and Physics from Sharif University of Technology, Iran.
-He will join the Tufts Department of Computer Science as an assistant professor in the summer of 2022.